BrightspaceUI/core/components/inputs/docs/input-date-time.md

 ## Timezone

-The `input-date-time` and `input-date-time-range` components expect an input in UTC (`YYYY-MM-DDTHH:mm:ss.sssZ`).
-These components will convert a value automatically to the user's timezone to display the date/time to them, and then will provide the value back in UTC.
+The `input-date-time` and `input-date-time-range` components expect input in UTC (`YYYY-MM-DDTHH:mm:ss.sssZ`).
+These components will convert values automatically to the user's timezone to display the date/time to them, and then will provide the value back in UTC.
 No timezone conversions are needed.

 The `input-date`, `input-date-range`, `input-time`, and `input-time-range` components do not handle timezone and so require the input to be in the user's timezone (if applicable), which corresponds to the user's timezone as specified in their account settings.
 The consumer of the component will need to handle any necessary UTC to local to UTC conversions.
 The following methods can be used for these conversions:
 * `getLocalDateTimeFromUTCDateTime(utcDateTime)` (where `utcDateTime` is the date/time in the format `YYYY-MM-DDTHH:mm:ss.sssZ`) returns the date/time in the format `YYYY-MM-DDTHH:mm:ss.sss` in the user's local timezone